aws-samples/bring-your-own-data-labs/workshop/content/DataBrew/02_Data_Profiling.en.md

 New session will open automatically displaying a sample of your dataset.
 The default sample is 500 records and this could be changed when creating the project.

-When you work with on a project, DataBrew displays statistics such as the number of rows in the sample and the distribution of unique values in each column.
+When you work on a project, DataBrew displays statistics such as the number of rows in the sample and the distribution of unique values in each column.
 These statistics, and many more, represent a profile of the sample.
 When you profile your data, DataBrew creates a report called a data profile.
 You can make a data profile for any dataset by running a data profile job.